Marketing | Creative | Strategy

 We recommend performing a couple of test sessions to your own site, and using a notebook to record your actions.
 Then use the User Explorer report to compare your actions to the Google Analytics 4 reporting on your interactions with the site, in order to measure how well your GA is performing!

-Check back in weekly for more digital marketing tips!
+Check back in weekly for more digital marketing insights and tips!

 close[x]